Don’t’ hibernate yet – there are a few festivals worth taking a boo at

 Banff mountain film and book festival is full of daring and scary adventures

 The Banff Mountain Film and Book Festival has got to be one of the best if not the very best place to rub your North Face clad shoulders with thousands of like-minded folks.
 The selection of films gets better every year.
 And the books – glossier!
-And for all you climbers out there…Sir Chris Bonington will be there to chat after the world premiere of Bonington: Mountaineer.
-The festival is October 28 through Nov 5.
-2017.
+The festival is October 26 through Nov 3.
+2019.
 Hurry and get your tickets now here.

 Fraser Valley Bald Eagle Festival